Skip to main content Skip to secondary navigation

 An unduplicated count of all individuals, with trumping logic to determine which affiliation is represented.

 Trumping logic is used to determine which affiliation is used to represent a student when more than one affiliation exists; for instance, someone pursuing a JD and MD is counted by the MD only.
 Someone who is pursuing an undergraduate double major is counted by the first one in order alphabetically, by legacy major code.
 Coterm students are counted once, as either graduate or undergraduate students, depending on their coterm group status.
-For more information, including the trumping rules, see the Data Governance Center entry: University Student Headcount
+For more information, including the trumping rules, see the Data Governance Center entry: University Student Headcount.

 This count is especially useful for broad, university-wide statistics, such as how many graduate students are at Stanford?

-SCHOOL Student Headcount
+School Student Headcount

+Each undergraduate student is counted in all their degree plans (study field + degree), same as MAJOR count.
 Each graduate student is counted in their highest degree plan(s) per school; plans in different schools are all counted.
+Coterms also count only once, as under the University count.

 Students who pursue “equal” degrees (e.g. two MA’s, two MS’s, two Ph.D.’s) within the same school, will be counted twice within the school because both are the “highest” degree for that student.
 The School headcount is the one that was used in previous census “Directory reports”.
-For more information, see the Data Governance Center entry: School Student Headcount
+For more information, see the Data Governance Center entry: School Student Headcount.

 This count can be used to get a more accurate, close-to-unduplicated count of grad students within a school, except that some coterm students will count only as an undergrad.
 A very few grad students may be counted twice (pursuing two equal degrees within the same school), mostly in H&S or Engineering.
 Note that the School count undercounts the number of grad students pursuing master’s degrees, as master’s/Ph.D. students are counted under the Ph.D. only, and it also undercounts how many School of Medicine students are pursuing PhDs for those doing both Ph.D./MD.

-MAJOR Student Headcount
+Major Student Headcount

 All students are counted in all of their degree plans (study field + degree), except coterms count only once, as above.